Niall McCarthy: Senior

 2004 saw Cork reach the Munster final once again and, for the second consecutive year, Waterford provided the opposition.
 In what many consider to be the greatest provincial decider of them all, both sides fought tooth-and-nail for the full seventy minutes.
-Unfortunately for McCarthy Cork lost the game by just a single point on a score line of Waterford 3-16, Cork 1-21.
+Unfortunately for McCarthy Cork lost the game by just a single point on a score line of Waterford 3–16, Cork 1-21.
 Although Cork surrendered their provincial crown they were still in with a chance of landing the All-Ireland title.
 After maneuvering through the qualifiers Cork reached a second consecutive All-Ireland final and, once again, Kilkenny provided the opposition.
 This game took on a life of its own for a number of reasons.
-Chief among these was the fact that Kilkenny were attempting to capture a third All-Ireland in-a-row and go one ahead of Cork in the All-Ireland roll of honour.
+Chief among these was that Kilkenny were attempting to capture a third All-Ireland in-a-row and go one ahead of Cork in the All-Ireland roll of honour.
 The game was expected to be another classic; however, a damp day put an end to this.
 The first half was a low-scoring affair and provided little excitement for fans.
 The second-half saw Cork completely take over.
-For the last twenty-three minutes Cork scored nine unanswered points and went on to win the game by 0-17 to 0-9.
+For the last twenty-three minutes Cork scored nine unanswered points and went on to win the game by 0–17 to 0–9.
 McCarthy was named man of the match while he also collected his first All-Ireland winners' medal.
 He finished off the year by collecting an All-Star award.

 In 2005 Cork were on form again.
-They won back the provincial crown that year with a 1-12 to 1-16 victory over Tipperary.
+They won back the provincial crown that year with a 1–12 to 1–16 victory over Tipperary.
 It was McCarthy's second Munster winners’ medal as Cork went on the march for glory once again.
 In the All-Ireland semi-final against Clare their championship campaign was nearly derailed when they fell behind by seven points at the start of the second-half.
-A huge performance by Cork turned this deficit around and Cork went on to win the game by 0-16 to 0-15.
+A huge performance by Cork turned this deficit around and Cork went on to win the game by 0–16 to 0–15.
 While it was expected that Cork and Kilkenny would do battle again in a third consecutive All-Ireland final Galway were the surprise winners of the second semi-final.
-It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was the fact that men from the west had never beaten Cork in a championship decider.
-Once again neither side broke away into a considerable lead, however, at the final whistle Cork were ahead by 1-21 to 1-16.
+It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was that men from the west had never beaten Cork in a championship decider.
+Once again neither side broke away into a considerable lead, however, at the final whistle Cork were ahead by 1–21 to 1–16.
 For the second year in-a-row Cork were the All-Ireland champions and McCartrhy collected his second winners’ medal.